Balangay Film – Mga Kwento ng Klima Short Films 2024

 General Assembly

-All qualifying participants to the MKK Short Films will be invited to attend a General Assembly (GA) organized by the Center and other potential partners.
+All qualifying participants of the MKK Short Films were invited to attend a General Assembly (GA) organized by the Oscar M. Lopez Center in collaboration with other partners.

-The GA will focus equally on the power of visual storytelling in propelling and enabling societal change, and on the completion of pre-film production processes and documentations (e.g., co-ownership agreement, release of production seed grant).
+The GA placed equal focus on the power of visual storytelling to drive societal change and on the completion of pre-film production processes and documentation (e.g., co-ownership agreement, release of production seed grant).

-Aside from inputs from an inspirational speaker, content may also include rationale of the competition, mechanics, submission requirements and judging process, introduction to the Climate Film Labs, and the importance of the Co-Ownership Agreement.
+Alongside an inspirational talk, the session also included the rationale behind the competition, detailed mechanics, submission requirements, judging process, an introduction to the Climate Film Labs, and the significance of the Co-Ownership Agreement.

 Climate Film Labs